smblott-github/text-aid-too/README.md

 - Prefer not to exit/close the editor until your done.
 Just write/save the file and your changes will be updated in the corresponding input.
 - Paragraphs (separated by `\n\n`) are handled separately.
-So one paragraph can be HTML, while the next can be Markdown.
+So one paragraph can be HTML, while the next is Markdown.

 ### Help Text